aomsin2526/BadWDSD/README.md

 # Recover from bad Stagex.bin or CoreOS.bin flash

-No worries, your console isn't really bricked. **First, disable the modchip then try to boot the console if it boots then all is good.** If it shut itself off, Simply follow **Go back to OFW using BANKSEL pin** section above.
+No worries, your console isn't really bricked. **FIRST, disable the modchip then try to boot the console if it boots then all is good.** If it shut itself off, Simply follow **Go back to OFW using BANKSEL pin** section above.
 But this time disable modchip before boot as well.

 # Downgrading